stephenmcd/gnotty/README.rst

 the WebSocket server.
 Here's an example client that simply writes events out to the console::

-    // Prompt the user for a nickname and create a IRC client. var client = new IRCClient({
+    // Prompt the user for a nickname and password,
+    // and create an IRC client.
+    var client = new IRCClient({
         httpHost:     '127.0.0.1',
         httpPort:     '8080',